Touring Italy? We recommend… Adventures from North to South

 Rome — Armando al Pantheon

 Just a step away from the Pantheon, this real Roman restaurant excels in their selection of olive oils and dedication to fresh ingredients in offering a great selection of typical Roman fare.
+As seen in Stanley Tucci's special on CNN, Searching for Italy: Rome (February 2021).

 Our tour of Puglia resulted in several restaurants we thought were worth mentioning.
 Puglia has many less discovered jewels but lacks the cachet of Tuscany.
 While searching for ancestors, we visited Noci and dined at L’antica Locanda just off the main piazza.
 Signore Pasquale Fatalino will treat you well.
 The typical Pugliese food here is very well prepared, and a bargain - six courses with wine for four people was E100.
 If you are in Lecce, make a point to reserve a table at Trattoria Cucina Casareccia - The owner is a wonderful hostess (you will dine in her house with full view of the kitchen), and the food is simple Pugliese food but astoundingly good and fun - also a bargain.
 19 Via Colonnello Costadura; 39-0832/245-178.